-If you’re proud of your car, and those ugly paint chips up front are really starting to bug you, you’ll perhaps be thinking of having the bumper or bonnet resprayed.
+If you’re proud of your car, and those ugly paint chips up front are starting to bug you, you’ll perhaps be thinking of having the bumper or bonnet resprayed.

-That’s great – if you’ve got the skills, tools, time and indeed can really be bothered to do it.
+That’s great – if you’ve got the skills, tools, time and indeed can be bothered to do it.

-After all this, you’ve now got to weigh up if it’s really worth spending hundreds or thousands on having the car parts sprayed.
-Can you really afford it, will it add much value to the car when it comes to selling time, and is it worth it if the area will only end up being badly stone-chipped or damaged again a few months down the line?
+After all this, you’ve now got to weigh up if it’s worth spending hundreds or thousands on having the car parts sprayed.
+Can you afford it, will it add much value to the car when it comes to selling time, and is it worth it if the area will only end up being badly stone-chipped or damaged again a few months down the line?

 Well actually, the Chipex car touch-up paint system makes the unlikely possible.
 Well-respected detailing company The Ultimate Finish have used Chipex kits on some incredibly rare and extremely valuable cars, such as a 1960 Aston Martin DB4 and a 1963 Aston Martin DB5, plus supercars including a Audi R8 V10 and a Nero Daytona Black Ferrari 575M – all with amazingly good results.